 Unity doesn't flog cosmetics to keep a studio afloat - they sell a product.
 The gambling industry is a customer.
 Are we criticising a product for catering to its customers?
 Seriously?

 Mixing up making loot boxes and providing the tools to do so is not only wrong, it's a dangerous logical fallacy that shifts responsibility for exploitative practices to people who make an honest living.

-If that's ethics, then how about this - Microsoft, developer of the most widely used operating system in the world, has recently come under fire of their own employees, after signing a military contract for HoloLens 2.
+If that's ethics, then how about this - Microsoft, developer of the most widely used operating system in the world, has recently come under fire of their own employees, after signing a for HoloLens 2.